RicardoKim/RicardoKim/README.md

 I am currently studying at Sungkyunkwan University and majoring in Mechanical engineering and Software engineering.

-🔭 I’m currently working on Image to Image Transfer
+🔭 I’m currently working on Sever_for_AI

-🌱 I’m currently learning on Flask
+🌱 I’m currently learning on Java Programming language

 📫 How to reach me: may3210@g.skku.edu